-When Mike Wilson joined FBU last year as a full time instructor, he was considered one of the top wide receiver coaches in the NFL and in college.
-His story starts with the famed San Francisco 49ers where he teamed with Jerry Rice and John Taylor for 10 seasons to form perhaps the best receiving group in the NFL and the most feared passing attack with Hall of Famer Joe Montana.
+Mike Wilson is considered one of the best to ever coach wide receivers at the professional and collegiate level.
+Wilson was teammates with Jerry Rice and John Taylor for 10 seasons to form one of the best receiving groups in the NFL paired with Hall of Fame quarterback Joe Montana.
 He won four Super Bowls with the 49ers.

 After his playing career, Wilson served as the wide receivers coach at the University of Southern California from 1997 to 1999 before spending four years in private business.
 Aside from college, Wilson spent three seasons with the Arizona Cardinals, coaching both tight ends and wide receivers.
 Wilson oversaw the development of standout wide receivers Anquan Boldin and Larry Fitzgerald, both of whom earned Pro Bowl selections under his tutelage.